Meet the team

-Sarah has 20 years teaching experience across key stages 1 through to 4.
+Sarah has 25 years teaching experience, working across key stages 1 through to 5.
 She started teaching Science in inner Portsmouth secondary schools and progressed to leading in both primary and secondary settings, specialising in raising attainment with vulnerable cohorts.

 role: Education Co-ordinator for Secondary and Post 16